Analysis | What’s Driving Coups in Niger and Across West Africa?

 1. What happened in Niger?

 General Abdourahamane Tiani appeared on state television on July 28 to name himself leader two days after his soldiers said they had detained President Mohamed Bazoum.
 The head of the army backed the coup, saying he wanted to avoid bloodshed.
 But the Economic Community of West African States, a 15-nation regional bloc, condemned the action and threatened to use force to restore the democratically elected leader.
+On Aug.
+10, it activated a standby military force to deploy “as a last resort.”
 The African Union, the US, France and others suspended some aid and called for the immediate release and reinstatement of Bazoum, who hasn’t resigned.
+UN Secretary-General Antonio Guterres has voiced concern over the living conditions being imposed on the president and his family.
 The coup leaders have closed Niger’s airspace to most flights, saying the step was to counter the threat of foreign intervention.

 2. What makes Niger strategically significant?